peterzimon/docs-api/handlebars-themes/helpers/asset.md

 ---
 title: "asset"
 date: "2018-10-01"
-meta_title: "Handlebars Theme Helpers: asset"
+meta_title: "Ghost Handlebars Theme Helpers: asset"
 meta_description: "Take the pain out of asset management when developing a Ghost theme and managing your publication.
 Read more about asset management with Ghost themes! 👻"
 keywords:
     - api